About the ATE Program

 ATE Events Calendar

 ATE Central brings together event information from all ATE projects and centers and aggregates that information into a single calendar.
 The Events Calendar includes events sponsored and attended by members of the community, as well as outside conferences and webinars that pertain to advanced technological education in general.
-The Event Widget provides a snippet of code that allows projects and centers to stream events to their own site from the main calendar.

 ATE Impacts Blog